Triiodothyronine: Measurement

-Uses
+Medical uses

+T4 (levothyroxine) is almost always preferred over T3 (liothyronine) when treating hypothyroidism.
+Treatment with T3 alone is not recommended, as it causes increased and potentially unsafe blood levels of free T3 (FT3).
+Combination treatment of hypothyroidism with T4 and T3 is generally only considered when treatment with T4 alone does not sufficiently resolve symptoms.
+As there is no evidence showing that combination treatment with T4 and T3 benefits patients, this approach is controversial, but it is supported by current guidelines of the European Thyroid Association and the British Thyroid Association for patients who do not respond at all to treatment with T4 alone.

 Treatment of depressive disorders

 The addition of triiodothyronine to existing treatments such as SSRIs is one of the most widely studied augmentation strategies for refractory depression, however success may depend on the dosage of T3.
-A long-term case series study by Kelly and Lieberman of 17 patients with major refractory unipolar depression found that 14 patients showed sustained improvement of symptoms over an average timespan of two years, in some cases with higher doses of T3 than the traditional 50 µg required to achieve therapeutic effect, with an average of 80 µg and a dosage span of 24 months; dose range: 25-150 µg.
+A long-term case series study by Kelly and Lieberman of 17 patients with major refractory unipolar depression found that 14 patients showed sustained improvement of symptoms over an average timespan of two years, in some cases with higher doses of T3 than the traditional 50 μg required to achieve therapeutic effect, with an average of 80 μg and a dosage span of 24 months; dose range: 25–150 μg.
 The same authors published a retrospective study of 125 patients with the two most common categories of bipolar disorders II and NOS whose treatment had previously been resistant to an average of 14 other medications.
-They found that 84% experienced improvement and 33% experienced full remission over a period of an average of 20.3 (standard deviation of 9.7).
+They found that 84% experienced improvement and 33% experienced full remission over a period of an average of 20.3 months (standard deviation of 9.7).
 None of the patients experienced hypomania while on T3.